jseale-asapp/flambe/docs/understanding/component.rst

 -----------------------------

-A :class:`~flambe.compile.Component` can be created from a YAML config representation, as seen the :ref:`starting-quickstart_label` example.
+A :class:`~flambe.compile.Component` can be created from a YAML config representation, as seen in the :ref:`starting-quickstart_label` example.

-Lets take the previously used :class:`~flambe.nlp.classification.TextClassifier` component:
+Let's take the previously used :class:`~flambe.nlp.classification.TextClassifier` component:

 .. code-block:: yaml
     :caption: model.yaml